Industrial Ambient Vaporizer Supplier

 Types of Vaporizers

 The most fundamental distinction between different types of vaporizers is function.
-Vaporizers are used for one of two primary purposes: to generate a vapor or to transfer heat.
+Vaporizers are used for two primary purposes: to generate a vapour or transfer heat.

 Heat Source